Rachel Holtin redefines the traditional influencer and uses Vessel to create engagement.

 A lot of brands want to know if you have a website because it gives them more options when it comes to marketing.
 Some brands may want to just do IG posts, which is great because it is the quickest and fastest way to reach people.
 For others, there could be a long-term approach like marketing strategies focused on increasing brand loyalty.
 By having a blog, I am able to do what I love to do and improve the value for the brands I partner with.

-“For me, it is important to only showcase companies or brands that I really love and care for and I hope that my followers do too.”
+“For me, it is important to only showcase companies or brands that I really love and care for.”